bozuko/bozuko/content/app/terms.md

 Effective June 28, 2011
 Last Revised June 28, 2011

-Welcome to www.Bozuko.com (the ìSiteî).
-The Site is owned and operated by Bozuko, Inc. (ìBozukoî, ìweî or ìusî) and is made available to you under the following terms and conditions (these ìTerms of Useî).
+Welcome to www.Bozuko.com (the ‚ÄúSite‚Äù).
+The Site is owned and operated by Bozuko, Inc. (‚ÄúBozuko‚Äù, ‚Äúwe‚Äù or ‚Äúus‚Äù) and is made available to you under the following terms and conditions (these ‚ÄúTerms of Use‚Äù).
 You affirm that you are fully able and competent to enter into, abide by and comply with these Terms of Use.
 If you are an individual acting as a representative of a corporation or other legal entity which wishes to use the Site, then you represent and agree that you have the authority to accept these Terms of Use and our <Privacy Policy> on behalf